 “In addition to investing in sustainable manufacturing operations, the chemical industry makes significant contributions to making other sectors more sustainable through innovative products, including chemistries for battery storage technologies, photovoltaics, and direct air capture of carbon dioxide,” said Martha Moore, ACC’s chief economist.
 “Year after year the Guide shows that chemical industry capital expenditures into developing sustainable solutions continues to expand and grow.
 In a recent survey, ACC members reported that 25% of their capital budgets are allocated to sustainable manufacturing.”

 This year’s Guide to the Business of Chemistry includes a new section examining the importance and impact of regulations.
-Chemical manufacturing is the most heavily regulated subsector of manufacturing with more than one million restrictions in place that apply directly to our operations, a total that has doubled in the past 20 years.
+Chemical manufacturing is the most heavily regulated subsector of manufacturing.
 On top of this, there are a great number of planned rules targeting chemical manufacturing that will increase the compliance costs by 50%, bringing the annual compliance costs for our industry up to roughly $4 billion a year.

 The massive increase in regulation and lack of coordination in the Biden Administration is hindering our industry’s ability to create products that are important to supporting national priorities, including the manufacture of semiconductors and electric vehicles.
 Unless the White House takes a different approach to how it creates, reviews and applies regulations, critical chemistries will suffer—and the important products they support will suffer as well.